flexa-lang/flexa-lang.github.io/docs/v2/introduction.md

 ## What is Flexa?

-Flexa is a statically-typed, general-purpose scripting language that emphasizes simplicity, readability, and flexibility.
+Flexa is a statically-typed, general-purpose language that emphasizes simplicity, readability, and flexibility.
 It combines the best features of modern programming languages with a clean and intuitive syntax, making it easy to learn and use.

 ### Key Features
 - **Simple and Clean Syntax**: Flexa's syntax is designed to be easy to read and write, reducing the cognitive load on developers.